astronomer/docs/astro/test-and-troubleshoot-locally.md

 ## Troubleshoot KubernetesPodOperator issues

-View the Kubernetes logs to troubleshoot issues with Pods that are created by the operator.
+View local Kubernetes logs to troubleshoot issues with Pods that are created by the operator.
 See [Test and Troubleshoot the KubernetesPodOperator Locally](kubepodoperator-local.md#step-4-view-kubernetes-logs).

 ## Hard reset your local environment